UTEP-CS-1/website/staging_labs/9/spec.md

 ### 1) rowSum

-Think of this method as adding up the values of coins in each row of a coin collection grid.
+Think of this method as adding up the values in a scorecard.
+Every row is a player/team and every column is an event.

 - Input: a 2D array (`int[][]`).
 - Output: a **new** 1D array (`int[]`) where each value is the total sum of the corresponding row in the 2D array.